The Complete History Of Web Design

 December 3, 2020 | By: Scott Lard

 It’s hard to imagine a time when there was no internet, because we currently rely heavily on the power of the internet, websites, and mobile applications to do nearly everything in our lives.
-For modern businesses, it is understood that web design is a necessary investment, as a web page is typically the first exposure clients or customers have to your business.
+For modern businesses, it is understood that web design is a necessary investment, as a web page design is typically the first exposure clients or customers have to your business.
 To better understand how the internet grew to the essential piece of business infrastructure it is now, let’s take a look back at where the internet started.

 history of web design flow chart